 Let’s hear it!

-Although I was provided a complimentary day tour of Malta thanks to Visit Malta,
+Although I was provided with a complimentary day tour of Malta thanks to Visit Malta,

-the experience, opinions, and diverse experience are my own.
+the experience, opinions, and diverse experiences are my own.